 Annual Assessment of Doctoral Students

-Effective Fall 2013, Graduate College policy requires doctoral programs to conduct an annual assessment of their doctoral students.
+Effective Fall 2013 the Graduate College requires doctoral programs to conduct an annual assessment of their doctoral students.

 Programs must conduct annual academic progress reviews for all enrolled doctoral students at least once every academic year, beginning in the students’ first year.
 Students who are registered under a doctoral program code are considered doctoral students for the purpose of this policy.
 Annual assessments are encouraged, though not required, for master’s students.